Why compare and contrast in writing?

 - What point do you want to make?

-Below are a few compare and contrast essay thesis examples for you to get the idea:
+Below are a few compare-and-contrast essay thesis examples for you to get the idea:

 4. Think About How to Compare and Contrast